jwaiton/COLT/README.md

 </p>

 ## What is COLT?
-COLT is a simple python package for extracting WaveDump events into iterators from binary files, written in Rust.
+COLT is a simple python package for decoding WaveDump events into iterators from binary files, written in Rust.

 COLT currently supports Wavedump 1 \& 2 files, and has been tested with [these digitisers](https://github.com/nu-ZOO/COLT/wiki/tested_digitisers)